Frequently Asked Questions:

 Each Ally decides their own level of involvement or commitment with the people that come out to them.
 When a person comes out to an Ally, it is the Ally’s decision how to be involved with that person on a social, personal, or professional level.

 An Ally may decide to meet regularly with someone who came out to them to find out how they are doing, and provide positive support or interaction.
-If a person contacts an Ally simply to find resources in the community that are available to lesbian, gay, bisexual, or transgender people, then the Ally should be informed about resources available.
-If someone contacts an Ally to talk about an issue in their life, then an Ally should be a listener, but a listener who does not allow heterosexism or homophobia to inhibit their ability to listen.
+If a person contacts an Ally simply to find resources in the community that are available to LGBT+ people, then the Ally should be informed about resources available.
+If someone contacts an Ally to talk about an issue in their life, then an Ally should be a listener, but a listener who does not allow heterosexism, homophobia or transphobia to inhibit their ability to listen.
 If an Ally is an employee of the University, they are mandated to report incidents of discrimination or sexual assualt.
-See the link above for Campus Resources for Violence and Discrimination for more information.
+Use the Campus Resources for Violence and Discrimination website for more information.